0cjs/8bitdev/src/clic/objects.md

   with the `BIT` instruction.
 (N=bit 7, V=bit 6, Z=all bits tested
   with the operand are zero.)

-- Making the smallint tag just `1` in the LSBit (i.e., smallints use tags `%00` and `%01`) would allow them to be 15 bits instead of 14, expanding their range to -16384 to +16383.
+- Making the smallint tag just `1` in the LSbit (i.e., smallints use tags `%00` and `%01`) would allow them to be 15 bits instead of 14, expanding their range to -16384 to +16383.